xnohat/slackarchive/README.md

 2. Elasticsearch
 3. Redis
 4. Set PHP.ini memory_limit = 512M or memory_limit = 1G
+5. Must have a little knowledge of Laravel

 # Installation Guide

+0. Setup server environment to run Laravel Application, **composer install** to install dependencies ...

 1. Create a Admin User for Workspace, this user is dedicated for App.
 Suggest name for user is SlackArchiveBot .
 This user is use only for app dont use it for chatting.